monsieurbiz/SyliusMenuPlugin/README.md

 - Taxons
 - Products

-You can add your customer Provider by creating a class which implements the `MonsieurBiz\SyliusMenuPlugin\Provider\UrlProviderInterface` .interface.
+You can add your own custom Provider by creating a class which implements the `MonsieurBiz\SyliusMenuPlugin\Provider\UrlProviderInterface` interface.

 ## Menu example